envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: In JavaScript, what data structure is an Array actually?
 A: An Object which contains properties and methods which make it Array-like.

+#### C6

+Q: How should we handle questions related to strings?
+A: We should treat it as an array question, strings are an array of characters. e.g. reverse a string.

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie